dhruvSHA256/python-codestyle/README.md

 ## Linting

-We use pylint for linting python files, which enforces code style rules specified in the [pylintrc](https://gist.github.com/dhruvSHA256/ae1c759688baee09e2ce60757c4c48eb#file-pylintrc) file.
+We use pylint for linting python files, which enforces code style rules specified in the [.pylintrc](.pylintrc) file.

 ### Installing [Pylint](https://pypi.org/project/pylint/)
 - Make sure you are using a python virtual env